Day 1:ARRIVE IN AMSTERDAM, HOLLAND.

 Welcome to Amsterdam!
 At 6 pm, meet your Tour Director and travelling companions for a welcome dinner at your hotel.

 Meet your Local Guide and hear about the fascinating history of the 700-year-old capital during a leisurely CANAL CRUISE.
-Admire the patrician mansions and the gabled facades, and the “Golden Bend,” the most prestigious part of the Herengracht and a monument to the Golden Age; the Stopera, Amsterdam’s proud concert hall; the Hermitage, a branch museum of the Hermitage Museum of St. Petersburg; and much more.
+Admire the patrician mansions and the gabled facades; the “Golden Bend,” the most prestigious part of the Herengracht and a monument to the Golden Age; the Stopera, Amsterdam’s proud concert hall; the Hermitage, a branch museum of the Hermitage Museum of St. Petersburg; and much more.
 Also visit a major DIAMOND centre.
 For those who wish to experience Dutch life in the countryside, an optional excursion is available to picture-book Volendam, a fishing village at the former Zuiderzee, including visits to a working windmill, a clogmaker, a cheese farm, plus dinner.

 Your holiday ends with breakfast this morning.